JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ### Dependencies {#shiny-complete-pkg-deps}

 In the application, the web-hosted dependencies (CDN) were used.
-There are two advantages to using CDNs: 1) it's just convenient as one does not have to download them, 2) it's fast, CDNs are distributed geographically to improve the speed at which they serve the dependencies and will therefore generally outperform the alternative, serving the files locally.
-This may raise questions when building a package though as one generally want these to be as modular, self-contained, and reproducible as possible and none of these things go well with the idea of a remotely served dependency that is absolutely central to the package.
-The package should therefore provide both ways of importing dependencies: via the CDN or using locally stored files.
+There are two advantages to using CDNs: 1) it's just convenient as one does not have to download them, 2) it's fast---CDNs are distributed geographically to improve the speed at which they serve the dependencies and will therefore generally outperform the alternative, serving the files locally.
+This may raise questions when building a package though, as one generally wants these to be as modular, self-contained, and reproducible as possible, and none of these things go well with the idea of a remotely served dependency that is absolutely central to the package.
+The package should therefore provide both ways of importing dependencies: via the CDN or using locally-stored files.
 The former will be faster while the latter can be used as a fallback in the event there is an issue with the CDN or one does not have internet for instance.

 We can download the dependency hosted on the CDN and place it in the `inst` directory of the package.
 We also create another JavaScript `classify.js` that will contain the custom JavaScript code (message handler, etc.) as was done for the application.